ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 no commercial support and you need to build it yourself and keep it updated.
-This is not something we would suggest doing since this requires you to put resources in checking for updates and applying patches if needed.
+This is not something we would suggest doing since this requires you to put resources in, checking for updates and applying patches if needed.
 There is also no way of getting any commercial support if you ever need it.